albertogeniola/MerossIot/MixinCodeGuidelines.md

 # Basic implementation
 Mixins must extend BaseDevice class.

+## Internal state
+Every mixin can have internal state variables, for their specific functionalities.
+Such internal state can be updated in multiple ways:
+- by triggering a manual update, via the "async_update" method.
+- by receiving a push notification, via the "_async_handle_push_notification" method.
+- by receiving a SystemAll update, via the "async_handle_update" method.

+There are some Mixins that do not handle any internal state, as they do not need to.

 ## Constructor
 The Mixin constructor must initialize any mixin-private state variable.
 The mixin constructor must call its parent implementation.